Falmouth, Maine: Modern Falmouth

 In 1765 Cape Elizabeth (then including South Portland) seceded from Falmouth.
 In 1786, Portland broke away, followed in 1814 by Westbrook, although boundaries between it and Falmouth were readjusted throughout the nineteenth century.
-Logistics were the reason these separations.
+Logistics were the reason for these separations.
 Population had grown by the 1760s to the extent that separate church parishes had formed, creating rival communities more attuned to local concerns.
 People also complained about the distance between outer areas and the center of the town in present-day Portland.
 By 1859, fishing and farming were principal trades.
 Other industries included three shipbuilders, three brickmakers, a sawmill, gristmill and tannery.
 In 1886, the town also produced boots, shoes, tinware and carriage stock.